How Much CBD Should You Take?

-Infinite CBD • April 22, 2019
+Infinite CBD • July 6, 2020

-According to the findings from a 1976 study, hemp and marijuana varieties come from the same plant genus referred to as “Cannabis”.
-They also come from the same plant species referred to as “Cannabis Sativa”.
-Despite this shared relationship, how are cannabis and hemp similar?
-What should you know about these two plants before consuming hemp and/or cannabis-based products?
+According to the findings from a 1976 study, hemp and marijuana varieties come from the same plant genus referred to as “Cannabis.”
+They also come from the same plant species referred to as “Cannabis Sativa.”
+Despite this shared relationship, how are marijuana and hemp similar?
+What should you know about these two plants before consuming hemp and/or marijuana-based products?